Scam & ID Theft

 - Guard your Social Security Number

-- Shred documents containing personal information
+- Shred offers and documents containing personal information

 - Ask employers, creditors and businesses how they will use and secure your personal information

 - Keep all surplus checks, infrequently used credit cards and important personal documents in a secure location